-No. 3 regional seeds 8-2 so far in NCAA Tournament openers
+Defending champ Beavers upset; No. 3s open 12-3 in regionals

 “That was surreal.
 Didn’t expect that, honestly,” Becker said.
 “Got to be ready when you get put into a big situation, and I did that today.”

-Seminoles coach Mike Martin said Becker did everything right to merit his shot.
+Coach Mike Martin said Becker did everything right to merit his shot.

 “It just goes to show you that all most of us want in life is an opportunity to show what we can do,” Martin said.
 “He kept getting better and all of a sudden I realized he’s a great teammate, he’s a tremendous young man.
 That’s how he got his opportunity to make the travel squad.
 Then he gets an opportunity to play.”